 1. Garden Chairs

-If you are limited for space look for easily maneuverable lightweight seating like a stool.
+If you are limited in space look for easily manoeuvrable lightweight garden furniturelike a stool.
 Ideal for small gardens or balconies.
 Even when you have a large space to entertain in you may not need or want full-size chairs out all the time.
 A stool like our Black Rattan Outdoor Bistro Bar Stool is ideal for when you need an extra seat or two for unexpected guests.

 Your outdoor space needs to be an inviting and comfortable place to be.
-Keep it relaxed with touches of your indoor style so it becomes a second living room.
+Keep your garden furniture relaxed with touches of your indoor style so it becomes a second living room.
 We may only get the proper use of our gardens for a few months a year, but let us make it as good as it can be during this time.

 2. Garden Table Furniture Ideas

-The furniture you use in your garden does not necessarily need to be specifically outdoor suitable.
+The garden furniture you use in your outside space does not necessarily need to be specifically outdoor suitable.
 If you choose something like a side table which is easily movable then it's a great option to use indoors and out.